broadinstitute/haplograph/README.md

 # Haplograph

-A  bioinformatics tool for local methylation-aware diploid assembly and variant calling from lrWGS BAM files using graph-based approaches.
+A  bioinformatics tool for local diploid assembly and variant calling, methylation analysis from lrWGS BAM files using graph-based approaches.

 ## Overview